-India Humanity Foundation’s TEACH program transforms education through five key pillars:
+India Humanity Foundation’s T-E-A-C-H program transforms education through five key pillars:

 Teacher Support : Training teachers and recognizing educators to improve learning outcomes for children.